 Want to know exactly what you need to eat to perform and feel better, lose weight, end cravings and have more energy?
 Check out the Viome gut microbiome and wellness kit.

 Push sprinting is the action of actively driving the foot down from a hip extension.
-The gluteus maximus is seen as the main driver for forward movement in push sprinting and begins the moment the foot starts to make movement back to the ground.
+The gluteus maximus is seen as the main driver for forwarding movement in push sprinting and begins the moment the foot starts to make movement back to the ground.
 This means that the leading leg cannot be left to just “fall” back down to the ground, it needs to be pushed down.
 The thinking behind this is that it allows the foot to go through its full range of motion and set up the trigger motion, better allowing the foot to dorsiflex up and trigger the next stride.
 While keeping an eye on your heart rate.

 Related Article: It’s All In The Hips